 Once the host university delivers the grade transcript, students can ask the Student Service for the recognition of their grades.
 For this, students will need to present: the learning agreement, grades and a form asking for the recognition of courses.

-Student who received the Erasmus+ financial support will receive the second part of the financial support after the International Office has received grades and has verified that student submitted all the required documents.
+The student who received the Erasmus+ financial support will receive the second part of the financial support after the International Office has received grades and has verified that student submitted all the required documents.